AaronXu07/2023-WRO-Future-Engineers-Competition/README.md

 ## Overview of Code.

-To complete the open and obstacle challenges we needed to program computer vision code as well as analyze the computer vision to  maneuver the course.
-This was done on the raspberry pi.
-The raspberry pi then sends number commands to the arduino, which controls the DC motor speed and steering.
-The arduino code was coded in c++ and receives a number from the raspberry pi.
-This number dictates what action the arduino should perform: a signal of 1500 is a complete stop, under 1500 is forward, over 1500 is backward, and the number over 2000 is the angle at which the servo must steer.
-On the raspberry pi, we used a variety of libraries, most notably, OpenCV (cv2) for camera operations, time for time-related functions, Picamera2 for controlling the Raspberry Pi camera, serial for communication with an Arduino, numpy for array processing, and RPi.GPIO for handling a push-button to start the car.
+To complete the open and obstacle challenges, we needed to program computer vision in order to maneuver the course.
+This was done on the Raspberry Pi.
+The Raspberry Pi then sends number commands to the Arduino, which in turn controls the DC motor speed and steering.
+The Arduino code is coded in c++ and receives a number from the Raspberry Pi.
+This number dictates what action the Arduino should perform: a signal of 1500 is a complete stop, under 1500 is forward, over 1500 is backward, and the number over 2000 is the angle at which the servo must steer.
+We used a variety of libraries on the Raspberry Pi.
+Most notably, we used OpenCV (cv2) for camera operations, Time for time-related functions, Picamera2 for controlling the Raspberry Pi camera, Serial for communication with an Arduino, Numpy for array processing, and RPi.GPIO for handling a push-button to start the car.

 ## Open Challenge Code